Chatbots Making Mental Health Care Accessible During Pandemic

 A study at the University of Sheffield shows how chatbots are an under-used resource.
 With physical distancing in place and health care centers working with limited staff, chatbots are proving to be effective in helping people deal with their issues.

 The same study also shows that people above 65 find the chatbots more useful and are willing to use them again.
 If Baby Boomers are comfortable with chatbots, imagine the reach it can have.

 There are many hurdles mental health care has to overcome before it becomes accessible.
 Overall, we can broadly classify them into three categories: stigma, distance and costs.
 Let’s look at them one by one.

-Another advantage of a digital therapist is that it’s not limited by geography.
-With people being confined to their house and neighborhood, a care provider just a click away is necessary.
-Chatbots are accessible on your phone.
-You don’t have to worry about the time of the day you need help or the distance you need to cover to reach a professional.
-No matter which part of the world you are in, a chatbot can support you at your convenience.
+An important advantage of a digital therapist is that it’s not limited by geography.
+With people being confined to their house and neighbourhood, a care provider just a click away is necessary.

 Experience first class Customer Support Automation